rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 Each function in `views.py` recieves parameters from the url string (e.g., `p1` and `p2` below), generates objects (e.g., tables or graphs) needed to address the relevant questions, and returns objects to the `.html` template, which handles layout.

 Conviently, these objects can be Pandas dataframes using the `to_html()` method.
-By tagging a dataframe with relevant .css tags, it will be rendered nicely on the page.
-In many cases, we easily be embedded links in table entries (below) and use `Dynatable.js`, interactive table plugin using jQuery.
+By tagging a dataframe with relevant .css tags, it can be rendered nicely on the page.
+We easily be embedded links to other views in the table entries (below) and used `Dynatable.js`, interactive table plugin using jQuery.

 ```python
 def my_view(request,p1,p2):